 The CBD-2 district is for the general downtown area of Indianapolis, surrounding the CBD-1 and CBD-3 districts.
 The district represents the typical urban core of Indianapolis to be developed at very high density.
 It is a pedestrian oriented environment that is also the focus of the City's transit system providing excellent accessibility.
 The grid pattern of streets are mostly high volume arterials which function efficiently due to the service areas being accessed by a thorough network of alleys.
-The CBD-2 district accommodates a diverse mixture of uses including residential, retail, restaurants, entertainment, major public facilities, major convention facilities, sports venues, hotels and memorials.
+The CBD-2 district accommodates a diverse mixture of uses including

 TABLE 742-106-2 CBD-2 DISTRICT DIMENSIONAL STANDARDS

 LOT STANDARDS

 Maximum lot coverage 100 %

-SETBACK
+Setbacks

 Minimum front setback n/a

 Minimum width of side yard n/a

 Minimum depth of rear yard n/a

 If a setback is provided on rear or side lot line not abutting an alley 10 feet

-B UILDING STANDARDS
+E BUILDING STANDARDS

 Sky exposure planes 1 and 2 See Diagrams S and T

-This Table is a summary of selected standards; refer to Chapter 744, Article II Lot and Building Dimensions, for additional regulations.
+This Table is a summary of selected standards; r 744, Article II Lot and Building Dimensions, for a regulations. •

+In case of a discrepancy with this summary tabl e, the master table